steffenbb/WatchBuddy/README.md

 - **Watched Status**: Items you've watched on Trakt are marked automatically
 - **Two-Way Sync**: Changes made in WatchBuddy update Trakt lists
 - **Background Updates**: Celery Beat refreshes lists every 24 hours

+### How Fetching and Enrichment Works (Plain-English)

+- Preloaded pool: WatchBuddy ships with a large, preloaded database of titles so your lists build fast without waiting on external APIs.
+- Offline-first syncs: Your SmartLists are created by querying the local database (language, genre, year, mood, etc.).
+- Background enrichment: Extra details (artwork, overviews, mappings) are fetched in the background from TMDB/Trakt when available.
+- Graceful failures: Some items don’t have perfect cross-service mappings (404s are normal).
+We keep those items and continue.
+- Freshness: Recent titles get vote/popularity refreshed periodically so recommendations stay up to date.

 ### Managing Lists